sixsixsooo/sixsixsooo/README.md

 <h2 align="center"> ✨ About Me ✨</h2>
 <p align="center">
   I am a Full-stack developer deeply immersed in the mysteries of code and the arcane art of database design.
-My current focus lies in mastering NestJS and its dependencies while building robust applications powered by SQL databases.
+My current focus lies in mastering NestJS, NestJS and its dependencies while building robust applications powered by SQL databases.
 With a penchant for crafting elegant, scalable solutions.
 </p>

 <h2 align="center">Technologies & Tools</h2>